-Page (Item) Recommended Change/Addition/Deletion Rationale 1 Rule A - General Rules: Modifies the language describing the start date of the three-year requirement to update the student generation rates and school impact fee schedules.
+Page (Item) Recommended Change/Addition/Deletion Rationale 1 Rule A - General Rules: Modifies the language describing the start date of the three-year requirement to update the student generation rates and school impact fee schedules. recommendation incorporated into the Oversight Committee for the Implementation of the Third Amended and Restated Interlocal Agreement for Public School Facility Planning's Interpretation Document, which clarifies when the three-year mandate commences.
 2-3 Rule A - General Rules: Renumbers the listed items to be consecutive; adds language to explain justification for an application fee increase.
 Housekeeping of an existing scrivener's error and clarification of administrative process undertaken to update development application fees.
 4 Rule B - Plan Review: Consistency Determination Rules - Modifies the language to establish the Planning Areas as attached in Exhibit C. The change establishes the seven Planning Areas as depicted in Exhibit C (which will also be adopted by Broward County in its Land Development Code) as the new school impact fee zones; replaces existing four school impact fee zones.
 23 Rule C - Public School Concurrency Removes reference to school impact service area and replaces with Planning Area.
 To enable consistency with the Broward County Land Development Code changes, in which the Planning Areas are the new school impact fee zones.
 24 Rule C - Public School Concurrency Added a new Subsection 9 that references the Interlocal Agreement Related to School Impact Fee Monies with Broward County (Agreement).